Samanadipa Forest Buddhist Monastery

 – thermos (if you want to drink tea in your room)

 We ask all overnight guests to dress fairly conservatively (i.e. wearing comfortable, loose fitting clothes).
-This includes wearing pants, long shorts or long skirts and to wear long or short sleeve shirts rather than tank tops.
+This includes wearing pants, long shorts or long skirts and to wear long or short sleeve shirts.